jadecobra/python_tdd_exercises/source/data_structures/none.rst

     # NOTES
     # None is NOT a dictionary
-    # None is NOt a set
+    # None is NOT a set
     # None is NOT a list
     # None is NOT a tuple
     # None is NOT a string